raz0005/home-sales/README.md

 3. **Run the Notebook**: Follow the instructions in the Jupyter Notebook or Python script provided in the repository.
 4. **Review Outputs**: Examine the output of each step to understand the data processing and analysis workflow.

----

-Copy and paste this into your `README.md` file on GitHub.